-Signzy Partners with ASAPP Financial Technology to Revolutionize Digital Onboarding In Canada’s Banking Industry
+Signzy Partners with Asapp Financial Technology to Revolutionize Digital Onboarding In Canada’s Banking Industry

-Signzy, is thrilled to announce a strategic partnership with ASAPP Financial Technology, Canada’s most complete omnichannel experience platformTORONTO, ONTARIO, CANADA, October 2, 2024 /EINPresswire.com/ -- Signzy, a market leader in digital banking compliance solutions, is thrilled to announce a strategic partnership with ASAPP Financial Technology, Canada’s most complete omnichannel experience platform.
+This partnership marks a new era of compliance, with an emphasis on speed, security, and user experience – making banking simpler and safer for institutions and their customers alike.”NY, UNITED STATES, October 2, 2024 /EINPresswire.com/ -- Signzy, a market leader in digital banking compliance solutions, is thrilled to announce a strategic partnership with ASAPP Financial Technology, Canada’s most complete omnichannel experience platform.

 ASAPP will incorporate Signzy’s One Touch KYC solution to elevate its digital onboarding services as part of the upcoming Version 20 release in December.
 This collaboration marks a significant step in digitizing the credit union and community bank industries across North America.